-First semester freshmen typically take 15 credits (5 classes X 3 credits each) plus the one-credit Niagara University Beginnings, or NUB102 .
-However, this can vary by major and you will receive more detailed information from your advisor.
-To see a sample schedule click here.
+First semester freshmen typically take 15 credits, plus the one-credit Niagara University Beginnings course (NUB102).
+Total credit hours can vary by major and you will receive more detailed information from your advisor.

-Be sure to send an official transcript to the Admissions Office as soon as possible.
+Ideally, your official transcript should be submitted to the Admissions Office prior to July 1.
+However, due to the COVID-19 disruptions, an unofficial transcript may temporarily be used.
 This includes AP scores, community colleges, IB credit, CLEP and military transcripts.
+NOTE: It is mandatory that NU receives the official transcript prior to the start of classes on August 24.
 For more information on transfer credit placement, go to http://www.niagara.edu/credit-placement/

 NUB102 is a one-credit seminar course required of all first-year students, introducing them to the academic culture of Niagara University.
 In this class, students learn about how their academic course of study is integrated with the mission, the general education curriculum, and student life.

-And, yes, all incoming freshmen are required to pass the course to graduate.
+And, yes, all incoming freshmen are required to take and pass the course to graduate.
 Even if you completed a similar class at another institution, you are still required to take this course.

 Yes!
-However, please contact your advisor or the Dean’s office via email or phone prior to doing so to ensure you are taking appropriate coursework for your major.
+However, please contact your advisor, the Dean’s office or the Academic Exploration Program office via email or phone for help doing so and to ensure you are taking appropriate coursework for your major.

 You can change your major by completing the form on the New Student Portal or by contacting the Office of Admissions by calling 716.286.8700.

-For some majors yes, others no. You can view your major’s requirements through what we call the “curriculum card” or ask your advisor.
+For some majors yes, others no. You can view your major’s requirements via Degree Audit within WebAdvisor.

 If you are planning to take French or Spanish above the introduction or 101 level, you are required to complete the Proficiency Placement Test.
 Results will be emailed to you and approval will be provided.

 Yes!
 A minimum of one math course is required for ALL majors, additional courses may be required for some majors.
-However, it is not necessary to take this course during your first semester in college, and may be recommended for a later semester by your advisor.
+However, it is not necessary to take a math course during your first semester in college - it may be recommended for a later semester by your advisor.

 No. Placement into these courses is determined by your high school grades and scores on standardized exams.
 You will be told your placement recommendations during your advisement session on Day 2.